-Luckily at this time of year, there is no shortage of inspiration for fruity desserts.
-In the garden, the French lavender is out in full bloom, bulging raspberries are poking out to say bonjour behind the leaves, and juicy peaches are abundant at the local market.
+Luckily in summer, there is no shortage of inspiration for fruity desserts.
+In the garden, the French lavender is out in full bloom, bulging raspberries are poking out to say bonjour behind the leaves, and juicy peaches or nectarines are abundant at the local market.
 Who could ask for more?

 Well, perhaps my youngest daughter would.
 When it comes to eating fruit, she’s funny; ask her to eat a peach and it takes a painstaking 30 minutes to finish it all up.
 Give her a donut peach and mentally, the process is slightly quicker.
 Don’t even try her on raspberries.

 Until one day I won the fruit jackpot in Mummyland.
 Ever since I made this gluten free peach dessert stuffed with raspberries, there has been no turning back.
-She gobbles this one up in record time and asks for more.
-How can you explain that one?
-It’s now over to you to try it.
+She gobbles this one up in record time.

 Sticky Baked Amaretti Peaches

 - 4 ripe peaches

 - 100 g (3.5oz) amaretti biscuits (or macaron shells) crushed

 - a few raspberries or blueberries

 - 1 egg yolk organic